LOYOLA UNIVERSITY CHICAGO

 This course focuses on readings in medieval Latin prose and poetry, as well as on comparison with classical Latin style and content.

-Interdisciplinary Option: Medieval Studies, Rome Studies
+Interdisciplinary Option: Medieval Studies

 Course equivalencies: X-LATN387/MSTU384